arista-eosext/PCAPDecoder/README.md

 ## COMPATIBILITY

-Version 4.0 has been developed and tested against Python 2.7 on MacOS, but should work on any other operating system supporting Python 2.6 or later.
+Version 5.0 has been developed and tested against Python 3.7 on Linux, but should work on any other operating system supporting Python 3.5 or later.
 Please reach out to support@aristanetworks.com for assistance if needed.

 ## LIMITATIONS

 The tool tries to detect a counter rollover (by checking if a subsequent timestamp has a lower tick value than it predecessor).
 However, this mechanism does not uncover periods